⊕ W. James Tetlow: President, Principal Consultant, Lighting Designer

-He is a member of the American Society of Theatre Consultants, the Academy of Television Arts and Sciences, International Photographers Guild #600, The Illuminating Engineering Society, The International Association of Lighting Designers and the American Society of Lighting Designers.
+He is a member of the American Society of Theatre Consultants, the Academy of Television Arts and Sciences, International Photographers Guild #600, The Illuminating Engineering Society, Showlight International Committee Member, The International Association of Lighting Designers and the American Society of Lighting Designers.

 His awards include a 1990 Emmy Award for the lighting of "Sesame St."; a 1987 Monitor Award for "Courting", an original studio drama; and a 1985 Monitor Award for a music video with Jim Henson's Muppets.
 Additionally, he has received two other Emmy Award nominations and three other Monitor Award Nominations.

-Live special events include the Hong Kong and Macau Handover Ceremonies, the 2000, 2004 and 2008 Presidential Debates, numerous Presidential Inaugural Balls, the World University Games and the "Singapore 25th Jubilee Spectacular”.
+Live special events include the Hong Kong and Macau Handover Ceremonies, all of the Presidential Debates from 2000-2012, numerous Presidential Inaugural Balls, the World University Games and the "Singapore 25th Jubilee Spectacular.”

 Architectural lighting design projects include both the interior and exterior lighting of the Silver Star Hotel & Casino in Philadelphia, MS, special architectural feature lighting onboard the Holland America ship “Rotterdam IV”; and the Fountain of Angels in Carthage, Missouri.
 Unique projects include feasibility studies for the redesign of both the architectural and television lighting of the Senate Chamber and the House Chamber in the United States Capitol, and the lighting consultation for the restoration and video upgrade for two Senate Hearing Rooms.

 In 1993 and 1994, Mr. Tetlow consulted for Singapore Broadcasting Corporation, providing lighting training and design services for new studios and upgrading current facilities.